Maya-Gonzalez/git-example2/README.md

 We’ll see what branch we’re currently on and any new changes that have been made.
 The output mentions ‘changes to be committed’, which nicely segways us to a major topic in git, the commit.
 ![git status](https://static.javatpoint.com/tutorial/git/images/git-status2.png)
+### Pushing Changes
+Once changes are committed they are reflected to the local repository, but  do not yet update to the remote repository.
+For our changes to be seen by others through a platform such as GitHub, we need t$
+`> git push

 ### Commiting Changes
 Commiting changes essentially is moving any changes made in our working directory into the staging area.
 It is common practice to add a message to your commit, so that you and others can be reminded of what each commit signified.\
 `> git commit -m “commit message”`